-It is a requirement that students have studied the
+It is a requirement that students have studied the subject at GCSE.

 UNIT 4: Refining Personal Performance in Physical Education Students are to select one sport to be assessed in throughout this unit.
-Both aspects of the unit are focused on refining performance and include: Practical Performance in one activity (Performance, subject at GCSE.
+Both aspects of the unit are focused on refining performance and include: • Practical Performance in one activity (Performance,

-Coaching or Officiating) Investigative Research.
+Coaching or Officiating)

+• Investigative Research.
 Students will be assessed in this unit through a practical moderation that will take place at Cardiff Metropolitan University in March.

-ASSESSMENT SUMMARY AS LEVEL Unit 1: Exploring physical

-education.
-1hr 45min exam - 24% of A Level / 60% of AS Unit 2: Improving Personal Performance.
-Practical performance - 16% of A Level / 40% of AS
+Unit 1: Exploring physical education.
+1hr 45min exam - 24% of A Level / 60% of AS